 3.3 Browsing on, and survival of, saplings

 Birch saplings experienced the highest occurrences of pre-treatment browsing compared to aspen and black spruce.
-Before exclosures were set-up, approximately double the number of birch saplings were browsed compared to aspen (Figureure 2).
-We Establishment of the fenced plots eliminated signs of new observed no browsing inside exclosures once they were set-up.
-Browsing on spruce was low, with only two individuals damaged prior pre-treatment and one single individuals browsed in a control plots in 2015 and 2017; all browsing on spruce was from snowshoe hares.
-On average, approximately 5% of aspen individuals in control plots were browsed in the winters of 2014 and 2015 and 10% in 2017.
-Whereas over 30% of birch saplings in control plots were browsed in the winters of 2014 and 2017; only ~10% were browsed during the 2015 winter (Figureure 2).
+Before exclosures were set-up, approximately double the number of birch saplings were browsed compared to aspen (Fig. 2).
+Establishment of the fenced plots eliminated signs of new browsing inside exclosures.
+Browsing on spruce was low, with only two individuals damaged prior pre-treatment and single individuals browsed in control plots in 2015 and 2017; all browsing on spruce was from snowshoe hares.
+On average, approximately 5% of aspen in control plots were browsed in the winters of 2014 and 2015 and 10% in 2017.
+Whereas over 30% of birch saplings in control plots were browsed in the winters of 2014 and 2017; only ~10% were browsed during the 2015 winter (Fig. 2).
 The majority (n = 237; 95%) of winter browsing was from moose.